-IMPORTANT: If you plan to run ElectricFlow on the 64-bit version of Red Hat Enterprise Linux 6.x (RHEL 6.x), you must install some 32-bit libraries that were omitted by Red Hat.
+For the full installer, 32-bit-agent-only installer, 64-bit-agent-only installer on unsupported platforms, or when installing the 64-bit agent without an internet connection, you must install some 32-bit libraries that were omitted by Red Hat.
 The ElectricFlow installer needs these libraries to run successfully.

-When you run the ElectricFlow installer on a 64-bit RHEL 6.x environment without 32-bit libraries, the ElectricFlow installer exits immediately because it cannot find the required 32-bit libraries.
+When you run the one of these installers on a 64-bit RHEL 6.x environment without 32-bit libraries, the ElectricFlow installer exits immediately because it cannot find the required 32-bit libraries.
 No error message is displayed, and the log file has no information about the error.